nextcloud/desktop/doc/troubleshooting.rst

   ``propget .`` called within cadaver will return some properties of the current directory and thus be a successful WebDAV connect.

+If the sync is unreliable, please ensure that the folder synced with ownCloud is not shared with other syncing apps.
+Syncing a file with ownCloud and other sync software such as Unison, rsync, Microsoft Windows Offline Folders or cloud services such as DropBox or Microsoft SkyDrive is not supported and should not be attempted.
+In the worst case, doing so can result in data loss.

+If you are operating your own server and use the local storage backend (the default), make sure that ownCloud has exclusive access to the directory.
+The files must not be modified manually.

+If you are using a different backend, you can try to exclude a bug in the backend by reverting to the local backend.

 Logfiles
 ========